 What's that tell you about the odds of war with Venezuela?

-Oh, we're definitely gonna have boots on the ground in Venezuela.
+Oh, we're definitely going to have boots on the ground in Venezuela.

-Now, I hope that when that happens, and it's definitely gonna happen, that it's a decapitation strike and nothing else.
+Now, I hope that when that happens, and it's definitely going to happen, that it's a decapitation strike and nothing else.

 What I don't want to see is anything that looks like a ground war, not even a little bit.

-But if we have an opening, and we can take out the top guy, and maybe you know, several of the top lieutenants, probably worth doing under the theory that he's really a drug dealer and not a head of state.
+But if we have an opening and we can take out the top guy and maybe several of the top lieutenants, probably worth doing under the theory that he's really a drug dealer and not a head of state.

-They would they would have to stay in that frame.
+They would have to stay in that frame.

 So I think that's coming.

-Um there's a story in the New York Times about how Ukraine's still the most corrupt place in the world.
+There's a story in the New York Times about how Ukraine is still the most corrupt place in the world.

 If you want to give us money, we'll take it to sell you weapons.